Cancer Council NSW logo

 Managing diarrhoea

-• Drink plenty of liquids (e.g. water, fruit juice, cordial) to replace lost fluids.
+• Drink plenty of liquids (e.g. water, fruit juice, weak cordial) to replace lost fluids.

 • Avoid alcohol and limit caffeine and spicy foods as these can all make diarrhoea worse.

-• Always let your treatment team know about any bowel changes.
+• Always let your treatment team know if you notice any changes to your bowel habits.
 For further support and tips, you can call the National Continence Helpline on 1800 33 00 66.

 Podcast: Appetite Loss and Nausea